Valid as of 3 August 2020

 In its communications, the company seeks to apply prevailing market practices and to provide information on similar issues in the same way.
 If the company finds it necessary to change or correct information previously published, the change or correction shall be disclosed as soon as possible after the need to change or correct information has been discovered and using the same distribution channel as previously.

 4.1 Responsibilities and Spokespersons

-The CEO, CFO and VP, IR and Communications are primarily responsible for investor and media relations of the company.
+The CEO, CFO, IR Officer and Communications Director are primarily responsible for investor and media relations of the company.
 Citycon’s communications is responsible for coordinating communication with the financial and general media.
-Only the CEO or CFO can comment on the company’s financial standing and future prospects.
+Only the CEO, CFO and IR Officer can comment on the company’s financial standing and future prospects.
 In their areas of responsibility, the relevant directors or experts can comment on issues relating to an individual shopping centre, project or operation.